 All courses supported by the CTF must be delivered by qualified training personnel through private Registered Training Organisations (RTOs).

 Use the search facility available at training.gov.au to help locate a registered training provider in your area or to find information about short training courses.

 Eligible individuals and/or employers seeking Supplementary Skills subsidies need to submit the appropriate claim form on successful completion of the course to the CTF with all claims.
-Please refer to the CTF Guidelines for more detailed information relating to eligibility and subsidy rates for the Supplementary Skills program.
+Please refer to the Levy And Funding Guidelines for more detailed information relating to eligibility and subsidy rates for the Supplementary Skills program.

 Recognition of Prior Learning

 A subsidy of up to $400 is available to candidates who successfully complete a Recognition of Prior Learning/Skills Recognition (RPL) assessment towards obtaining a recognised building and construction trade qualification.

 Eligible apprentices who have claimed relevant accommodation allowances from the Department of Training and Workforce Development (DTWD) may be able to claim an additional subsidy of up to $70 per training day to reduce costs incurred for booking commercial accommodation when attending off-the-job training with a registered training provider (RTO).
 Claimants must demonstrate that they have claimed relevant DTWD allowances.